yuvalmGS/gigaspaces-wiki-jekyll/xap97/new-data-grid.markdown

 Acquiring XAP is simple: download an archive from the [Current Releases](http://www.gigaspaces.com/LatestProductVersion) page.
 Installing XAP is just as easy - since it's just an archive, unzip it into a directory of your choice.
-On Windows, for example, one might install it into `C:\tools\`, leading to an installation directory of `C:\tools\gigaspaces-xap-premium-9.5.0\`.
+On Windows, for example, one might install it into `C:\tools\`, leading to an installation directory of `C:\tools\gigaspaces-xap-premium-{% latestxaprelease %}.0\`.

-In a UNIX environment, you might install it into `/usr/local/`, which would result in a final installation directory of `/usr/local/gigaspaces-xap-premium-9.5.0/`.
+In a UNIX environment, you might install it into `/usr/local/`, which would result in a final installation directory of `/usr/local/gigaspaces-xap-premium-{% latestxaprelease %}.0/`.

 You can also download the Java code for these examples [here ](https://github.com/croffler/Tutorials/tree/master/XAP%20Java%20Tutorial)